 Dutch Apple Cake – A lovely fruity cake to use up autumn apples.

 Apples are extremely rich in important antioxidants, flavanoids and dietary fibre.
-Almonds also used in this recipe, not only taste delicious but are a good source of Vitamin E, copper, magnesium, manganese, potassium, calcium, and iron, all of which are essential to maintaining good skin oxygenation and function.
+Almonds also used in this recipe and help the cake maintain it’s moist texture, they are also an excellent source of Vitamin E, copper, magnesium, manganese, potassium, calcium, and iron.
+All of which are essential to maintaining good skin oxygenation and function.

 5 large apples (I use tart apples, but experiment with whatever variety you have)